All I Want for Christmas Is You: Live performances

 Carey has performed the song during concerts as well as live televised performances.
 It was part of the setlist of several of her concert tours, including the Japanese shows of Carey's Daydream World Tour (1996), Butterfly World Tour (1998), Rainbow World Tour (2000), Charmbracelet World Tour (2002–03), The Adventures of Mimi Tour (2006) and her concert residency All I Want For Christmas Is You, A Night of Joy & Festivity (various years).

 The first performance of the song was at Cathedral of St. John the Divine, on December 8, 1994.
 Additionally, Carey performed the song at the 2004 Walt Disney World Christmas Day Parade, which aired on ABC.
 Carey sang the So So Def remix version at the opening night of her Angels Advocate Tour on New Year's Eve.
 On November 9, 2010, Carey taped a live Christmas Special featuring the song, which aired on December 13, 2010, on ABC.
 Additionally, Carey performed the song alongside "Oh Santa!" airing on ESPN and ABC throughout the day on Christmas Day of 2010.
 On December 3, 2010, she performed both songs at the Walt Disney World Resort theme park, Magic Kingdom, in a performance that was taped and aired part of the Walt Disney World Christmas Day Parade on ABC.
-Carey performed them again in a video promoting the day's NBA games that aired on both networks.

-In 2012, Carey performed the song alongside Jimmy Fallon and The Roots on The Tonight Show Starring Jimmy Fallon with the help of elementary school-style instruments.
+In 2012, Carey performed the song alongside Jimmy Fallon and the Roots on Late Night with Jimmy Fallon with the help of elementary school-style instruments.
 On December 18, 2013, Carey performed the song alongside Michael Bublé in his Christmas special via NBC.
 During The Late Late Show with James Corden on December 15, 2016, Mariah Carey sang the song on the popular feature Carpool Karaoke.
 Fellow singers Adele, Lady Gaga, Demi Lovato, Nick Jonas, Elton John, Selena Gomez, Gwen Stefani, Chris Martin and the band Red Hot Chili Peppers were featured in the video.
 In December 2019, Carey returned to The Late Late Show to perform the song for its 25th anniversary.
 In addition to this, she performed "Oh Santa!" and "Christmas Time Is in the Air Again".
 In 2020, Carey re-recorded and performed the song on her Christmas special.
-In 2022, Carey performed the song on her Mariah Carey's Merry Christmas To All!
+In 2022, Carey performed the song on her Merry Christmas to All!
 Christmas special.